Project-Books/book-project/STYLEGUIDE.md

 *Where there should not be one blank line*

-- Between the class name and the first field declaration (or method declaration or defintion)
+- Between the class name and the first field declaration (or method declaration or definition)

 #### No horizontal alignment